-In accordance with Section 213 of the Harford County Charter, we have performed an audit of the Department of Inspections, Licensing, and Permits' (DILP) petty cash funds.
-The results of that audit and our findings are detailed in the attached report.
+In accordance with Section 213 of the Harford County Charter, we have performed an audit of the Department of Public Works - Bureau of Highways Maintenance's (Highways) petty cash fund.
+The results of that audit, our findings and recommendations for improvement are detailed in the attached report.
 We would like to thank the members of management for their cooperation during the audit.

 The audit found cash on hand agreed to the expected amount and was appropriately secured.
 We have no recommendations for improvement at this time.
+Accordingly, management has not provided a response to the report.